What can I expect if I get a tubal ligation?

 There are different kinds of sterilization.
 With a tubal ligation, the doctor will either block or remove small sections of your fallopian tubes.
 With a bilateral salpingectomy, the doctor will remove your tubes completely.
 There are a few different ways to do sterilization procedures.

-Laparoscopy is one of the most common procedures.
-You get local anesthesia (numbing medicine), and you may also have general anesthesia to put you to sleep.
+Laparoscopy is the most common procedure.
+You’ll get general anesthesia to put you to sleep.
 The doctor pumps gas into your belly so they can see your organs.
-They make 1 or 2 small cuts near your belly button and use a laparoscope (a tool with a light and a lens) to find your fallopian tubes.
-Then they close off your tubes or remove them completely through the laparoscope or a second cut.
+They make a few small cuts in your lower belly and use a laparoscope (a tool with a light and a lens) to find your fallopian tubes.
+Then they use heat, clips, or rings to close off your tubes or remove them completely.
 The whole thing takes about 20-30 minutes, and you can usually go home the same day.
 There’s very little scarring.

 Another common procedure is a minilaparotomy.
 It’s often done right after childbirth.
 You get local anesthesia and your doctor makes a small cut near your belly button.
 The doctor brings your fallopian tubes up through the cut, then removes a short section of your tubes, blocks your tubes with clips, or removes the tubes completely.
 It usually only takes a few days to recover.